Difference Between eHealth and Digital

 Digital technology has now been used to document various aspects of human health & medicine.

-Through data access, digital tools are providing clinicians with a more holistic perspective of patient health and allowing people greater control over their health.
+Through data access, digital tools provide clinicians with a more holistic perspective of patient health and allow people greater control over their health.
 Digital health has the potential to improve medical outcomes while also increasing efficiency.

-Digital health technologies are being used by providers and other stakeholders to reduce inefficiencies, improve access, reduce costs, improve quality, and make medicine more individualized for patients.
+Providers and other stakeholders are using digital health technologies to reduce inefficiencies, improve access, reduce costs, improve quality, and make medicine more individualized for patients.

-Furthermore, the health industry faces numerous issues today and accounts for a considerable amount of GDP in many countries economies.
+Furthermore, the health industry faces numerous issues today, accounting for a considerable amount of GDP in many countries’ economies.

 As a result, a need for radical technologies is evident, and ‘digital healthcare’ is a primary possibility for driving that innovation.
 Its focus is on ways to better engage people with modern technologies.